davide3011/palladium-ln/doc/getting-started/getting-started/configuration.md

 - **experimental-shutdown-wrong-funding**

-  Specifying this allows the `wrong_funding` field in \_shutdown: if a remote node has opened a channel but claims it used the incorrect txid (and the channel hasn't been used yet at all) this allows them to negotiate a clean shutdown with the txid they offer #[4421](https://github.com/ElementsProject/lightning/pull/4421).
+  Specifying this allows the `wrong_funding` field in \_shutdown: if a remote node has opened a channel but claims it used the incorrect txid (and the channel hasn't been used yet at all) this allows them to negotiate a clean shutdown with the txid they offer.

 - **experimental-dual-fund**